 Highlights

+Automatic shut-off after approximately 25 minutes.
 Accurate temperature reading in approximately 90 seconds on average.
-Memory recall of last temperature reading.
+Memory recall of the last temperature reading.

-Durable: Conforms to the U.S. Consumer Product Safety Commission’s pacifier requirements 16CFR part 1511.
+Durable: Conforms to the U.S. Consumer Product Safety Commission’s pacifier requirements 16cfr part 1511.
 The one-piece construction of non-toxic materials.

+Impact-resistant.
+The storage cover keeps the pacifier nipple clean and protects it from damage.
 This product does not contain phosphates.
 Made in China.

+Directions: Before each use, wash the unit with mild soap and warm water, rinse well, and inspect thoroughly.
 Discontinue use if the nipple shows signs of injury or wear.
 Do not use boiling water or harsh chemicals to clean this unit.
-Store with the cover intact and keep from direct sunlight.
+Store with the cover intact and keep it from direct sunlight.

 Features

 2. Place the pacifier nipple in the child’s mouth.
-The unit will display L degrees F until it measures a 90.0 degrees F temperature
+The unit will display L degrees F until it measures 90.0 degrees F temperature

-3. Temperatures above 90.0 degrees F will register on the display and degrees F will still flash until the measurement is complete
+3. Temperatures above 90.0 degrees F will register on the display, and degrees F will still flash until the measurement is complete

-4. The unit will sound a beep beep when the measurement is complete
+4. The unit will sound a beep-beep when the measurement is complete

 5. If the child’s temperature is above 99.9 degrees F, the Twinkle, Twinkle Little Star lullaby will play to soothe the child and indicate a fever